Pay toilet: U.S.

 In the United States, pay toilets became much less common from the 1970s, when they came under attack from feminists as well as from the plumbing industry.
 California legislator March Fong Eu argued that they discriminated against females because men and boys could use urinals for free whereas women and girls always had to pay a dime for a toilet "stall" (i.e. cubicle) in places where payment was mandatory.
 The American Restroom Association was a proponent of an amendment to the National Model Building Code to allow pay toilets only where there were also free toilets.
 A campaign by the Committee to End Pay Toilets in America (CEPTIA) resulted in laws prohibiting pay toilets in some cities and states.
-In 1973, Chicago became the first American city to enact a ban, at a time when, according to The Wall Street Journal, there were at least 50,000 units in America, mostly made by the Nik-O-Lok Company.
+In 1973, Chicago became the first American city to enact a ban, at a time when, according to The Wall Street Journal, there were at least 50,000 units in America.
 CEPTIA was successful over the next few years in obtaining bans in New York, New Jersey, Minnesota, California, Florida and Ohio.
 Lobbying was successful in other states as well, and by the end of the decade, pay toilets were greatly reduced in America.
 However, they are still in use and produced by the Nik-O-Lok company; many of these laws have since been repealed, such as in Ohio.
 In 2007, legislators rescinded ORC Ordinance 4101:1-29-02.6.2, the ban on pay facilities, paving the way for operators to charge for public restroom use.